Home | Reviews | Exclusive Writings | Great Links | Miscellaneous | FAQ | Contact Us

-Starring: Tyler Perry, Janet Jackson, Tasha Smith, Jill Scott, Denise Boutte
+Starring: Tyler Perry, Janet Jackson, Sharon Leal, Jill Scott, Denise Boutte

 Directed by: Tyler Perry